GoogleCloudPlatform/woolaroo-language-learning-app/README.md

 ### Terraform

-* In `./terraform` create the file `main.auto.tfvars` with your terraform variable values.
+* To avoid having to input your terraform values every time it is run, create the file `./terraform/main.auto.tfvars` with your terraform variable values.

 ## Development